 Gas Main Hookup and Meter Installation – £variable

-We feel that a gas central heating system installed to a home will cost around £5500 excluding the cost of connecting the home to a gas main.
+We feel that in 2022, a new gas central heating system retrofitted into an existing home will cost around £5500 excluding the cost of connecting the home to a gas main.

-According to Ovo Energy, the average gas bill for hot water from a condensing boiler is £550 per year while electric storage heaters cost £900.
+According to Ovo Energy, the average gas bill for hot water from a condensing boiler is £550 per year while electric storage heaters cost £900 but that was before gas prices soared in 2022.

-For non-storage heaters, that is an electric system that consumes electricity during peak hours, the cost rises to an eye-watering £1950 per year.
+For non-storage heaters, such as an electric system that consumes electricity during peak hours, the cost rises to an eye-watering £1950 (updated to £3000 in 2022) per year.
+That’s a lot of money and far more than one would pay if they had a modern condensing boiler.

 We feel that a consumer living in a 3-bed home and switching from electric storage to gas should be able to save up to £500 per year.

-The basic point is this: using electricity is a shockingly expensive way to heat your home unless you have a heat pump of some sort – Ovo Energy
+The basic point is this: Using electricity is a shockingly expensive way to heat your home unless you have a heat pump, solar panels and battery or similar

 Just to muddy the waters further, private companies also offer discounts and grants which are little more than marketing promotions.

-Will Gas Central Heating Increase the Value of a Home?
+Will Switching to Gas Central Heating Increase the Value of a Home?

 Yes.
 If your property has electric storage heaters then switching to a gas-powered central heating system will almost certainly increase the value of the home and make it more desirable to a potential buyer.

-In 2015 This is Money claimed that a new gas central heating system can increase the value of a home by up to 5.4%.
+In 2015 the This is Money website claimed that a new gas central heating system can increase the value of a home by up to 5.4%.

-Getting rid of old electric heaters and replacing them with a gas central heating system is a worthwhile investment.
-You’ll save money as soon as the new system is up and running and you may even get your investment back when you come to sell the home.
+Getting rid of old electric heaters and replacing them with a gas central heating system is still a worthwhile investment.
+You’ll save money as soon as the new system is up and running.

-The prices on this page are just a guide, there are many factors that affect the final cost of retrofitting a gas-powered central heating system.
+The prices on this page are meant as a guide only but we have checked them against published prices from installers and they are well within range.
+There are many factors that affect the final cost of retrofitting a gas-powered central heating system.

 Your location in the UK, distance from a gas main, the size of your property and the company or tradesperson you employ to do the work are all key factors.